neondatabase/website/content/docs/manage/users.md

 isDraft: false
 ---

 In Neon, users are PostgreSQL users.
 Each Neon project is created with a default user that takes its name from your Neon account (the Google, GitHub, or partner account that you registered with).
-This user owns the default database (`neondb`) that is created in a project's root branch.
+This user owns the default database (`neondb`) that is created in a project's primary branch.
 Each project also has a `web_access` PostgreSQL user, which is a system-managed user used by the Neon [SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) and for [passwordless connections](/docs/connect/passwordless-connect).
 You cannot delete or modify this user.

-Additional users can be created in a project's root branch or child branches.
+Additional users can be created in a project's primary branch or child branches.
 There is no limit to the number of users you can create.

 Users belong to a branch.
 If you create a child branch, users from the parent branch are duplicated in the child branch.
 For example, if user `sally` exists in the parent branch, user `sally` is copied to the child branch when the child branch is created.
 The only time this does not occur is when you create a branch that only includes data up to a particular point in time.
 If the user was created in the parent branch after that point in time, that user is not duplicated the child branch.